konsumer/pipd/README.md

 - pizero2w - it has wifi & bluetooth, which I am not using.
 It runs faster than pizero1, is still pretty cheap, and does gadget-mode
 - [4 knob rotary](https://www.adafruit.com/product/5752) it's i2c (so no extra GPIO is used up) and it has buttons and RGB LEDs.
 - 128x64 SSD1306 monochrome OLED.
 These are surplus from really old phones, easy to find, and are pretty crisp & bright.
 Some (like the one I used) have split colors where the top 16 pixels are yellow, and the bottom are blue.
 It's still 1 color, but looks like 2.
-- Since I tie up the USB-data port with gadget-mode, USB audio is not an option.
-I used [this](https://www.amazon.com/RASPIAUDIO-Audio-Sound-Ultra-Raspberry/dp/B09JK728MB) for better sound.
+- Since I tie up the USB-data port on pizero with gadget-mode, USB audio is not an option.
+I used [this](https://www.amazon.com/RASPIAUDIO-Audio-Sound-Ultra-Raspberry/dp/B09JK728MB) for better sound, but you can also use something really nice like [pisound](https://blokas.io/pisound/)

 I hooked it up like this: